10 Tips for Product Owners on Product Backlog Management

 5. Know what is on your Product Backlog

 This tip may feel a bit of an open door.
 What I see many Product Owners do in practice however, is that they let pretty much everyone add items to the Product Backlog, resulting in an exhaustive, unmanageable list of wishes.
 What I used to do as a Product Owner, which worked really well for me, was that I was fully in control over the Product Backlog.
 I didn't have to know all the details of every single item on the Product Backlog, but I did know what items were on it.
 And I also knew what items I rejected, which ones I didn't want to do.
-Of course it is up to you to decide how you want to manage your Product Backlog, but letting everyone add stuff to the Product Backlog often results in reduced transparency, lack of clarity, a wrong ordening and loss of manageability.
+Of course it is up to you to decide how you want to manage your Product Backlog, but letting everyone add stuff to the Product Backlog often results in reduced transparency, lack of clarity, a wrong ordering and loss of manageability.

 6. Reorder the Product Backlog continuously

 The Product Backlog is a living artifact.
 It's something that evolves, changes, grows and shrinks over time.
 Therefore, you need to reorder the Product Backlog continuously!
-The ordening of the Product Backlog may change from week to week, so make sure you keep the Product Backlog up-to-date.
+The ordering of the Product Backlog may change from week to week, so make sure you keep the Product Backlog up-to-date.
 As a Product Owner, you should make the Product Backlog transparent for all the stakeholders and the Scrum Team (also see tip 9).
 This transparency on the Product Backlog is valuable if and when the Product Backlog is up-to-date.
 Besides having a transparent and ordered Product Backlog for the stakeholders, you'll want to have a transparent and ordered Product Backlog for the Development Team.
 Every Sprint starts with the Sprint Planning and in that meeting you'll need to have an ordered Product Backlog so that the Development Team can create an actionable plan for the Sprint.
 Before that Sprint Planning, you'll probably get some feedback from people during the Sprint Review and you'll get some actionable improvement actions out of the Sprint Retrospective...
 So as you see, you'll have to keep ordering and reordering the Product Backlog continuously!

 7. The Product Backlog shouldn't be complete